2020s energy crisis: Climate abnormality impact on renewable energy

 Priorities of respondents to an EU survey to address the energy and climate crisis in the EU, UK, China and the U.S.

-In 2021, Brazil's worst drought in almost a century threatened its electricity supply.
-Brazil relies on hydropower for two-thirds of its electricity.

 Euractiv reported that European Commissioner for Climate Action Frans Timmermans told the European Parliament in Strasbourg that "about one fifth" of the energy price increase "can be attributed to rising pricing on the EU's carbon market".
 In 2022, Europe's driest summer in 500 years had serious consequences for hydropower generation and power plant cooling systems.
 According to the New York Times, the drought "reduced hydropower in Norway, threatened nuclear reactors in France and crimped coal transport in Germany."

-Record droughts in China and California also threatened hydropower generation.
+Globally, record droughts in China and California also threatened hydropower generation, and in 2021, Brazil's worst drought in almost a century threatened its electricity supply; Brazil relies on hydropower for two-thirds of its electricity.

 Russo-Ukrainian war

+Viewed in context, the price of oil has been affected internationally at the times of the COVID-19 pandemic, the 2022- Russo-Ukrainian war and the 2026 Iran war.

 Russia is a leading producer and exporter of oil and gas.
 In 2020, it was the third largest oil producer in the world, behind the United States and Saudi Arabia, with 60% of its oil exports going to Europe.
 Russia is traditionally the world's second-largest producer of natural gas, behind the United States, and has the world's largest gas reserves and is the world's largest gas exporter.
 In 2021, the country produced 762 bcm of natural gas, and exported approximately 210 bcm via pipeline.

 The Russian military buildup outside Ukraine and subsequent invasion threatened the energy supply from Russia to Europe.
 International sanctions were introduced after Russia's annexation of Crimea in 2014, and subsequently tightened after Russia invaded Ukraine in February 2022; the new Nord Stream 2 pipeline's certification was later suspended.
 Russia had already refused to increase exports to Europe before its invasion, and the state reacted to European sanctions by reducing gas deliveries to Germany through the Nord Stream 1 pipeline, which it fully halted in early September, although the pipelines continued to contain natural gas.
 Gas leaks in late September resulted in the pipes becoming inoperable.
 European Union and NATO officials said the leaks were caused by sabotage, but did not name a responsible party.
 Other pipelines, such as the Druzhba pipeline, largely continued to operate.